nyanpasu64/nyanpasu64.github.io/index.markdown

 title: Home
 ---

 Hi there!
-I'm nyanpasu64 and I don't bite... maybe a little... *noms*
+I'm nyanpasu64 and I like headpats.

 This is my blog about programming, DSP, and possibly computer music and chiptune, where I share things that others might enjoy or learn from.